 Downloading a package using dnf (Fedora 22 and later versions)

 On Fedora 22 and later, yum is deprecated and in its place is the dnf package manager.
-To download a package using dnf, run the command as shown.
-The example below illustrates download of samba package.
+To download a package using dnf, use the following syntax:

 To download the dependencies, append the --resolve flag

 dnf download samba --resolve